EvangelosTikas/EvangelosTikas/README.md

 <h4 align="center">Graduated from:___<br><a href="https://www.physics.auth.gr/en/" target="_blank">School of Physics</a>.</h4>

-## Key Features
+## Key Aspects <a name="key-ascpects"></a>

-* LivePreview - Make changes, See changes
+* Progressive - I pursue changes, hear changes and new concepts.
-  - Instantly see changes across repositories and actions such as pull requests.
+  - Instantly act and adapt to new challenge, gathering formidable sollutions.
-* AI code setup
+* AI research
-  - Emphasized on speed and optimization
+  - Emphasized on speed and accuracy (for the Medical Sector)

+## Projects

+- [ToolGit](https://github.com/EvangelosTikas/ToolGit) : A fast and easy-to-use Git toolbox to guide you everywhere and always. [#9](https://github.com/EvangelosTikas/ToolGit/actions/runs/18224326299#:~:text=fix%20the%20lint.-,%239,-Re%2Drun%20all)
+- []

 ## Support